NYPD officer killed, another wounded responding to domestic incident in Harlem, official says - KESQ

 NYPD officer killed, another wounded responding to domestic incident in Harlem, official says

-One New York Police Department officer has died and another is injured after a shooting incident in Harlem, a law enforcement official tells CNN.
+One New York Police Officer is dead and another is in critical condition and in surgery after a shooting incident in Harlem, a law enforcement official tells CNN.

+A civilian who was believed to be involved in the incident has died, the official said Friday evening.

-The incident happened after officers responded to a domestic call around 6 p.m. at West 135th Street.
+The incident occurred after officers responded to a domestic call around 6 p.m. at West 135th Street.

-Both officers were taken to Harlem Hospital after the shooting and there is no word on the second officer’s condition, the official said.

-Mayor Eric Adams will travel to Harlem Hospital soon, his press secretary tweeted.
+Mayor Eric Adam is at Harlem Hospital, where the officers were taken, and is getting briefed on the incident, according to a tweet from his press secretary.

+The mayor is expected to hold a press briefing at the hospital, though it’s unclear when it will happen.

 Five NYPD officers have been shot in the first three weeks of this year.